 - Printing directly to the printer is just as secure as compared to traditional network printing.

-- With Print later and Print anywhere you have the option to wait until you have arrived at the printer, and only then release the documents via your smartphone.
+- With Secure print (Print later and Print anywhere) you have the option to wait until you have arrived at the printer, and only then release the documents via your phone.
 No more stressful “print and sprint” to prevent others from collecting your documents from the output bin of the printer.

 - The user interface of Printix Client (PrintixClient.exe) runs under the signed in user’s account.

-- Printix Service (PrintixService.exe) runs under the local system account.
+- Printix Service (PrintixService.exe) runs under the local system account, and handles the printing.

 - Both applications write log files.